COMP2150-24s1/level-design-assessment-hansgabrielk/README.md

 ### 2.1.
 Weapon Pickup (Staff)
-![This is the alt text for an image!](DocImages/2.1.png)
+![This is the alt text for an image!](DocImages/2.1.png) I put a destructible wall right after the staff to ensure that the player can only progress if they know how to use the staff

 ### 2.2.
 Checkpoints, Spikes, Chompers
-![This is the alt text for an image!](DocImages/2.2.png)
+![This is the alt text for an image!](DocImages/2.2.png) I chose to introduce the checkpoint here because this encounter is the first time that the player is able to take damage (from either the spikes or the chomper).

 ### 2.3.
 Moving Platforms
-![This is the alt text for an image!](DocImages/2.3.png)
+![This is the alt text for an image!](DocImages/2.3.png) Having a moving platform that forces the player to wait gives them a nice break from the previous enemy encounter (and from the enemy encounter to come).

 ### 2.4.
 Health Pickups, Acid, Spitters, Passthrough Platforms
-![This is the alt text for an image!](DocImages/2.4.png)
+![This is the alt text for an image!](DocImages/2.4.png) The health pickup here helps if the player is either low on health from the previous encounter, or if the lose health from the acid or Spitter in this encounter.
+The Spitter sits upon a passthrough platform to give the Spitter a height advantage which increases the enemy encounter difficulty compared to the Chomper on the floor earlier.

 ### 2.5.
 Keys
-![This is the alt text for an image!](DocImages/2.5.png)
+![This is the alt text for an image!](DocImages/2.5.png) The player picks up the key.

 ### 2.6.
 Weapon Pickup (Gun)
-![This is the alt text for an image!](DocImages/2.6.png)
+![This is the alt text for an image!](DocImages/2.6.png) This encounter shows the player that the switch can be activated by shooting it with the gun (which is crucial for the later stages where the switch activates moving platforms).

 ## 3. Spatiotemporal Design
 ### 3.1.
 Molecule Diagram
 ![This is the alt text for an image!](DocImages/LevelDesignMoleculeDiagram.png)